 BY-LAWS

-January 2024
+January 2025 Draft Rev3

 ARTICLE I: NAME

 The name of this organization shall be the Langley Research Center Alumni Association, Inc., hereafter noted as the LAA.
-The LAA is registered in Virginia as a non-stock corporation under the laws of the Commonwealth of Virginia.
+The LAA is registered in Virginia as a non-stock corporation under the laws of the Commonwealth of Virginia with a 501(c)(3) tax exempt status as a non-profit organization.

 ARTICLE II: PURPOSE